6 HIV-associated infections

 6-47 What is TB prophylaxis?

-It is suggested that TB prophylaxis should be given to HIV-positive patients who have a positive Mantoux skin test result of 5 mm or more.
-A positive Mantoux skin test indicates that the person has previously had TB infection.
+It is suggested that TB prophylaxis should be given to people living with HIV who have a positive Mantoux skin test result of 5 mm or more.
+A positive Mantoux skin test indicates that the person has latent TB infection.
 INH prophylaxis should be given for at least 36 months.
 It is very important to exclude active tuberculosis before starting INH prophylaxis as monotherapy with INH may lead to TB drug resistance.

-TB prophylaxis is important in HIV-infected people at high risk of tuberculosis.
+TB prophylaxis is important in people living with HIV who are at high risk of tuberculosis.

 6-48 Should HIV infection and tuberculosis be treated at the same time?